Stephen Potts

 Stephen Potts (born 1957) is a British author of children's books, particularly historical adventure novels set at sea.

 Potts was born in Norwich, England, to an English father then serving in the Royal Navy, and an Irish mother.
 He started school in northern Scotland, and continued in various parts of England, before entering Corpus Christi College, Cambridge, to study medical sciences.
 He subsequently transferred to Magdalen College, Oxford, to study clinical medicine, and while there rowed for Oxford University (Isis) in the 1981 Boat Race.

 He continued medical studies in the United States, before returning to London and then Edinburgh to specialise in psychiatry.
 He works part-time as a Consultant in Liaison Psychiatry in Edinburgh Royal Infirmary, mainly in the emergency department and kidney, liver and pancreas transplant services.

 He took up writing for children in the 1990s, beginning with a loosely connected trilogy collectively known as The Running Tide.
-The three books cover the period from the mid 19th century to the present day, and are variously set in Britain, Greenland and the Aleutian islands.
+The three books cover the period from the mid 19th century to the present day, and are variously set in Britain, Greenland and the Aleutian Islands.
 Described as “good, old-fashioned tales of courage and adventure” (Observer, 2001) they pit child protagonists against the dangers of the ocean and the polar ice, as well as malevolent adults.

-His most recent book, Abigail’s Gift, tells intertwined stories of a Highland lass at the time of the Clearances, and a modern schoolgirl troubled by bullying and an overactive imagination.
+His 2006 book, Abigail’s Gift, tells intertwined stories of a Highland lass at the time of the Clearances, and a modern schoolgirl troubled by bullying and an overactive imagination.

 In March 2007 he was commissioned by Dynamic Entertainment DEH, a Dutch independent film production company, to adapt Philip Pullman’s 1992 novel The Butterfly Tattoo (previously published as The White Mercedes) as a feature film, released theatrically and on DVD in 2009.